searchsolved/search-solved-public-seo/ecommerce/google-vision-find-higher-resolution-images/README.md

-Automatically Source High-Resolution Image Sourcing for eCommerce
+Automatically Source High-Resolution Images for eCommerce Sites

 AutoImageRes leverages the power of Google Vision API to automate the sourcing of high-resolution images for medium to large eCommerce websites.
 This Python script efficiently upgrades standard product images, providing a seamless transition to higher quality visuals without the manual hassle.